Inductive Bias of Multi-Channel Linear Convolutional Networks with Bounded Weight Norm: Introduction

 \section{Introduction}

-The $\ell_2$ norm of the weights of a neural network is a standard measure of complexity that has connections to implicit and explicit regularization and generalization.
-In the theory of generalization, complexity control on the magnitude of parameters has long been argued to play a greater role in learning than the number of parameters \cite{B97,bartlett2002rademacher,kakade2008complexity,NTS15,neyshabur2015norm,ZBHRV17}.
-In the current practice of deep learning, capacity control of weight magnitudes is typically achieved through a combination of explicit regularization techniques \cite{wei2019regularization}, as well as implicit regularization from optimization algorithms like stochastic gradient descent \cite{NTS15, ZBHRV17, bartlett2017spectrally}.
-Regularization of $\ell_2$ norm of weights (closely related to weight decay) is by far the most common way to explicitly control the magnitude of weights \cite{krogh1991simple,wei2019regularization}.
-Further, implicit bias from (stochastic) gradient descent in various overparameterized models has also been prominently connected to complexity control in terms of $\ell_2$ norm of the weights (see \eg \citet{LL20,nacson2019lexicographic}; additional references and discussions in Section~\ref{sec:relatedwork}).
+In the study of generalization and model capacity, complexity measures based on magnitude of parameters have long been argued to play an important role in learning overparametrized models \citep{B97,bartlett2002rademacher,NTS15,ZBHRV17,bartlett2017spectrally}.
+In particular, the $\ell_2$ norm of weights (or parameters) is a prominent complexity measure of interest in the current practice of deep learning, with connections to explicit regularization \citep{krogh1991simple,wei2019regularization} as well as implicit regularization from optimization algorithms \citep{ji2019gradient,gunasekar2018characterizing} (see additional discussion in Section~\ref{sec:relatedwork}).
+Importantly, recent results \citep{LL20,nacson2019lexicographic,ji2020directional} show that in many (not all) instances of overparametrized classification problems, gradient descent asymptotically leads to solutions that implicitly control the $\ell_2$ norm of the parameters (see Section~\ref{sec:experiments} for a formal statement).

-Thus, controlling the $\ell_2$ norm of weights while fitting the training data is an important inductive bias, but this description does not directly provide insight into the properties of the learned function.
-The function space view of the inductive bias can be understood in terms of the \textit{representation cost} with respect to the weight norm, that is, the minimum $\ell_2$ norm of weights needed to realize a function using a given network architecture or model class (see eq.~\ref{eq:repcost-functions}).
-This defines an \textit{induced complexity measure} over functions, which we also refer as the \textit{induced regularizer}.
+We study the question: \textit{What is the nature of functions learned by controlling $\ell_2$ norm of parameters?} Consider a model class of functions (or network architecture) $\Phi(\b{\theta};.)$ with parameters (or weights) $\b{\theta}$.
+The function space view of controlling $\ell_2$ norm of parameters (denoted as $\|\b{\theta}\|$) can be understood in terms of its \textit{representation cost}, \ie the minimum $\ell_2$ norm of weights needed to realize a function using a given network architecture $\Phi(\b{\theta},.)$.
+This defines an \textit{induced complexity measure} over functions, which we also refer as induced regularizer, given by